nxadm/rakudo-pkg/README.md

 The main difference with [Rakudo Star for Linux](https://github.com/rakudo/star) is that rakudo-pkg provides pre-compiled packages of the Rakudo runtime only.
-Rakudo Star is a collection of Rakudo and popular modules, both compiled at locally at installation time.
+Rakudo Star is a collection of Rakudo and popular modules, both compiled locally at installation time.

 The objective of our approach is to create small self-contained, native OS packages that can be used on user's computers, servers and --very importantly-- containers.
 A script is included to install zef, the Perl 6 module package manager.

 ## About the packages